Barry Sherman

-Early life and education
+Early life

 Barry Sherman was born into a Jewish family in Toronto to Herbert Dick "Hyman" Sherman, a business partner for a zipper company, and Sara "Sarah" Sherman, an occupational therapist after her husband's death.
 His grandparents from both sides had fled persecution of Jews in Russia and Poland.
-Sherman's father died from a heart attack when Bernard was ten years old.
+Sherman was ten years old when his father died from a heart attack.

 Sherman won a national physics contest while attending the Forest Hill Collegiate Institute and graduated with top marks.
 In the summer of 1958, he signed up for a Canadian Army organized student militia, but found he didn't like submitting to authority.
-The same year, he entered the University of Toronto's (U of T) engineering science program, at age 16 he was one of the youngest students ever to join the University’s Engineering Science program.
+The same year, he entered the University of Toronto's (U of T) engineering science program, at age 16 he was one of the youngest students ever to join the University's Engineering Science program.
 Sherman later wrote that he chose that program specifically because it was reputedly the university's hardest.

 During summers, Sherman worked for his uncle, Louis Lloyd Winter, at Winter's company Empire Laboratories, then Canada's largest wholly owned pharmaceutical company.
 Sherman worked as a driver, primarily picking up urine samples for pregnancy tests.
 When his uncle would travel, Sherman often helped watch over the operations.

 Sherman graduated from U of T in 1964 with the highest honours in his class, and received the university's Governor General's Award for his thesis.
 He then enrolled at the Massachusetts Institute of Technology, from which he received a PhD in astrophysics in 1967.